Cicada chasers: Meet the citizen scientists mapping the bugs of Brood X

 "I like contributing to scientific research," Mozgai says.

 The return of the periodical cicadas typically starts around early to mid-May and runs through late June.
-This year, Mozgai will head to western New Jersey and eastern Pennsylvania for an up-close look at his favorite insects crawling out from their subterranean hideouts.
+This year, Mozgai is heading to western New Jersey and eastern Pennsylvania for an up-close look at his favorite insects crawling out from their subterranean hideouts.

 "There's an awesomeness to it because you're surrounded by thousands, maybe millions of these creatures that weren't there the day before," Mozgai says.
 "It's like an alien invasion, like being in a movie."